andres-fr/ml-visualization/README.md

 #  TL;DR

-1. make sure you have Tensorflow and NumPy installed
+Following this instructions is probably enough to use TensorBoard to visualize data.
+To develop plugins, read further.

 1. clone this repo
+1. `pip install tensorflow-tensorboard` # this is the TB standalone (no needed if TF already installed)
+1. `pip install tensorboard-pytorch` # this is the actual logger
-1. run `python tutorial.py`
+1. run `python demo_builtin_visualizations.py` # writes some data into the `./logs` dir
-1. run `tensorboard --logdir=logs`
+1. run `tensorboard --logdir=logs` # tell the TB server to send the data in the `./logs` dir via `0.0.0.0:6006`
-1. browse `localhost:6006`
+1. browse `localhost:6006` # visualize the data served by TB with any web browser (chrome works, others may not).

 # TensorBoard Mechanics

 TensorBoard (TB) is a suite of [machine-learning related visualization tools](https://raw.githubusercontent.com/lanpa/tensorboard-pytorch/master/screenshots/Demo.gif) designed to run on a HTTP server, so they can be then visited by a web browser locally and remotely.
 It is delivered as a part of the TensorFlow (TF) libraries, and the [TF tutorials](https://www.tensorflow.org/api_guides/python/summary) provide an explanation for the TF-specific usage, but it can be used with other platforms like PyTorch  (PT) or simply from Python as explained in [this SO post](https://stackoverflow.com/questions/37902705/how-to-manually-create-a-tf-summary) and described later (Actually, it can be run from other languages like [Ruby](https://github.com/somaticio/tensorflow.rb) as well but only Python will be covered here).

 As for September 2017, TensorBoard provides built-in visualization support for **scalar functions, images, histograms, text, audio and distributions**, as well as for **projector and profiling data**.
-For the TF and PT platforms, it also provides an inspection tool for the **computational graph**. also, via its [recently released api](https://github.com/tensorflow/tensorboard-plugin-example), it is possible to develope **plugins** to provide support for custom visualizations and ui. this is also covered here.
+For the TF and PT platforms, it also provides an inspection tool for the **computational graph**. also, via its [recently released api](https://github.com/tensorflow/tensorboard-plugin-example), it is possible to develope **plugins** to provide support for custom visualizations and UI. this is also covered here.

 ### Logdir and Summaries